Generalized chip firing and critical groups of arithmetical structures on trees: Splitting irregularity numbers and 2 -matching numbers

 \subsection{The splitting irregularity number}

 Suppose $(S,T',v_s,v_t)$ is a starlike splitting of a tree~$T$.
 If $v_t$ has degree~$1$ in~$T'$, we call this splitting \emph{regular}; if it has degree greater than~$1$, we call the splitting \emph{irregular}.
 In the first starlike decomposition in Example~\ref{ex:twosplittings}, the first splitting is irregular because $v_t$ has degree~$2$, while second splitting is regular because $v'_t$ has degree~$1$.
 We define the \emph{splitting irregularity number} of a tree~$T$ to be the number of irregular splittings in any starlike decomposition.
-We show that this number does not depend on the sequence of starlike splittings that decompose~$T$, and is thus a well-defined invariant of~$T$, in the next proposition.
+In the next proposition, we show that this number does not depend on the sequence of starlike splittings that decompose~$T$ and is thus a well-defined invariant of~$T$.